What is hemp and 6 reasons why it's sustainable

-Hemp has naturally deep roots also called taproots.
+Hemp has naturally deep roots, also called taproots.
 They help drainage, aerate the soil and minimise erosion.
-This makes hemp a perfect rotational crop as it prepares the soil for other crops improving yield.
-Rotating the crop with others can replenish the soil with nutrients.
+This makes hemp a perfect rotational crop as it prepares the ground for other crops improving yield.
+In addition, rotating the crop with others can replenish the soil with nutrients.
 Hemp is also used for bioremediation, as it can decontaminate water and soil from toxins.

 4. Absorbs CO2

-A new study from the Cambridge University shows that industrial hemp captures CO2 even more effectively than trees (Shah 2021).
+A new study from Cambridge University shows that industrial hemp captures CO2 even more effectively than trees (Shah 2021).
 Industrial hemp can absorb between 8 to 15 tonnes of CO2 per hectare per cultivation.
-In comparison, a forest captures between 2 to 6 tonnes per hectare per year.
+A forest captures between 2 to 6 tonnes per hectare per year.

 5. Less thirsty plant than cotton

 Cotton is a very thirsty plant.
-It also grows mostly in regions with water scarcity.
-In terms of water consumption, cotton requires 9,758 kg of water per kg, while hemp requires between 2,401 and 3,401 kg of water per kg (Chadwick, Cherret et al 2005).
+It also grows mainly in regions with water scarcity.
+In terms of water consumption, cotton requires 9,758 kg of water per kg, while hemp requires between 2,401 and 3,401 kilograms of water per kg (Chadwick, Cherret et al. 2005).
 That is almost 4 times less!
-If it’s grown in a region with regular rainfall, it can almost be fully sustained with rainfall only.
+If grown in a region with regular rainfall, it can practically be fully sustained with rains only.

 6. One of the fastest growing plants on earth

 Same as bamboo, hemp grows very quickly.
 Depending on end use, harvesting can be done after 120 days.
-Fast growing plants take less maintenance, use less fertilisers and can be turned around faster, especially if used as a rotational crop.
+In addition, fast growing plants take less maintenance, use fewer fertilisers and can be turned around faster, primarily if used as a rotational crop.

-There is not as many studies available on hemp as for other materials or crops.
-The studies that are available show a lower economic footprint for hemp compared with other fabrics.
-There is also not many studies that take into account the complete life cycle of a material up to disposal.
+There are not as many studies on hemp as for other materials or crops.
+The available studies show a lower economic footprint for hemp than other fabrics.
+There are also not many studies that consider the complete life cycle of a material up to disposal.
 Hemp is biodegradable.
-Polyester is plastic so every polyester piece that has been produced to date, still exists somewhere on our planet.
+Polyester is plastic, so every polyester piece produced to date still exists somewhere on our planet.
 Taking this into account, hemp is the definite winner.

 More research and investments need to happen in this space to fully capture the potential of hemp.
-Imagine what could be done if hemp would receive the incentives necessary to modernise it's production?
-In my mind, only an even lower carbon footprint which is good for you, good for the environment and good for your pet.
-This is exactly why Hooman's Friend decided to launch their first pet collection made from hemp!
+But, imagine what could be done if hemp would receive the incentives necessary to modernise its production?
+Only an even lower carbon footprint is good for you, good for the environment and good for your pet.
+This is precisely why Hooman's Friend decided to launch their first pet collection made from hemp!